Susanhuynh/DataEngineering-Project/Week_1_basics_n_setup/README.md

 Next, we run Postgres image by the code below in order that Docker will create container with Postgres environment where we can upload our NY TAXI database there.

 The first part `docker run -it` to create the image.
-If we dont have that image ready in the host machine, docker will pull it from registry and create image we want.
+If we dont have that image ready in the host machine, docker will pull it from registry and create image we want. `-e` is used to set evironmental variable when run docker with `docker run`.Because docker is stateless so next time when we run postgress, out database will not be there.
+Therefore, we need to make sure that our database is still there by mapping the folder we have in our host machine to folder in host machine.
+This is called `mounting` and we use `-v` and mapping.

-`docker run -it
+`docker run -it <br>

- -e POSTGRES_USER="root" \
+ -e POSTGRES_USER="root" \<br>

- -e POSTGRES_PASSWORD="root" \
+ -e POSTGRES_PASSWORD="root" \<br>

- -e POSTGRES_DB="ny_taxi" \
+ -e POSTGRES_DB="ny_taxi" \<br>

- -v $(pwd)/ny_taxi_postgres_data:/var/lib/postgresql/data \
+ -v $(pwd)/ny_taxi_postgres_data:/var/lib/postgresql/data \<br>

- -p 5432:5432 \
+ -p 5432:5432 \<br>
 postgres:13`

+`-e POSTGRES_USER="root"`: The name of our PostgreSQL user `-e POSTGRES_PASSWORD="root"`: Password of our PostgreSQL user `-e POSTGRES_DB="ny_taxi"`: Name of our database

-- [] Access new database by progres through pgcli
+- [x] Access new database by progres through pgcli `pgcli -h localhost -p 5432 -u root -d ny_taxi`

 - [] Load CSV data file to our new database on Postgres by Jupyter Notebook